prjemian/specdomain/specdomain/src/specdomain/test/test_doc.rst

 =====

 A *role* refers to a *directive* (makes a link to a *directive* defined elsewhere).
 Each of these items should produce a valid link.
+Additionally, every call to a *role* should produce an index entry.

 SPEC Macros
 ^^^^^^^^^^^

 * macro definition: :spec:def:`def_macro`
 * runtime-defined macro definition: :spec:rdef:`rdef_macro`
-* chained macro definition: :spec:cdef:`cdef_macro`
+* chained macro definition: :spec:cdef:`cdef(macro_name, content, groupname, flags)`

 SPEC Variables
 ^^^^^^^^^^^^^^